What is iOS Single App Mode (SAM)?

-Single App Mode (SAM), often referred to as “Single App Lock” is a feature for supervised devices that restricts the device to running only one app.
-While Single App Mode is enabled, the selected app will stay in the foreground.
+Single App Mode (SAM), often referred to as "Single App Lock" or sometimes "Kiosk Mode," is a feature for supervised iPhones and iPads that restricts the device to running only one app.
+When SAM is enabled, this setting ensures that devices only run a specific, intended app and maintain a secure and focused environment.
+It's kind of like application jail!
+While Single App Mode is enabled, the selected app will stay in the foreground without an option for the end user to exit the application session.

 Disable screen touch actions